borgboyone/jquery-form-manager/README.md

 The jQuery UI Form manager also provides an extensive selector mechanism for filtering Inputs in all Form functions.  _Inputs_ can be filtered by properties (aka attributes) and dichotomies (aka booleans).
 In addition to these filters there are also various Venn type operators available, including exclude ('-'), group ('('...')'), merge ('|') and intersect ('&').
 Combined with the base filtering mechanisms, these operators provide aggregation of inputs that would normally only be accomplished through several intermediate calls to the `inputs` function.

-An Input wrapper for basic input form elements (text, password, textarea, select, checkbox, and radio) is provided to aid users in getting started quickly with the Form Manager.
+An Input implementation for basic input form elements (text, password, textarea, select, checkbox, and radio) is provided to aid users in getting started quickly with the Form Manager.

 A demo and further information, including access to the api, is available at http://borgboyone.github.io/jquery-form-manager/